-- 10. demonstrate knowledge and understanding of requirements placed on a production system based on the turbulent, competitive environment in which a production system operates - II. demonstrate knowledge and understanding of the state-of-the art in the research in the field of design of production systems, including advanced engineering materials, manufacturing processes and different types of automation solutions - 12. demonstrate knowledge on the dependencies between material properties, manufacturing processes and product design
+- 10. demonstrate knowledge and understanding of requirements placed on a production system based on the turbulent, competitive environment in which a production system operates 11. demonstrate knowledge and understanding of the state-of-the art in the research in the field of design of production systems, including advanced engineering materials, manufacturing - of design of production systems, including advanced engineering materials, manufacturing processes and different types of automation solutions - 12. demonstrate knowledge on the dependencies between material properties, manufacturing processes and product design